-Holywell Bay Beach is a 3/4 mile stretch of golden sand, sheltered by impressive headlands and is the perfect place to relax and enjoy the tranquil scenery.
+Holywell Bay Beach is a 3/4 mile stretch of golden sand, sheltered by impressive headlands and is the perfect place to relax and enjoy the tranquil scenery and nature with the beach winning a Marine Conservation Society Excellent rating.

-The holiday accommodation is in Holywell and the village is just a short walk from the beach, beachside shops, cafes and eateries.
+The holiday accommodation is in Holywell village, this is just a short walk from the beach, beachside shops, cafes and eateries.

-These well appointed and equipped beach bungalows offer families and couples a safe and enjoyable beach holiday on one of the most stunning pieces of coastline in Cornwall.
+These well appointed and equipped beach houses offer families and couples a safe and enjoyable beach holiday on one of the most stunning pieces of coastline in Cornwall.

 The kids can play in the shallow, lazy river which is tidal but safe and sheltered from the sea by a sand-dune.
 This area was important due to its secret Holy Well, now just a few regular holiday makers enjoy this unspoilt place of outstanding natural beauty.

-Holywell Bay provides plenty of room for surfing, or just playing in the waves, the beach and its visitors are guarded by beach lifeguards (from mid-May to the end of September), swimmers have to swim between the red and yellow flags, while the surfers have a different area to themselves.
+Holywell Bay provides plenty of room for surfing with surf schools on the beach, or just playing in the waves, the beach and its visitors are guarded by beach lifeguards (from mid-May to the end of September), swimmers and body boarders should go between the red and yellow flags, while the surfers have a black and white flagged area to themselves.

 Pollymoor Beach & Hoblyn's Cove Location Map

 Why not try the footpath at the bottom of the garden.
 Turn right and you are at the beach in two minutes.
-Turn left and within 200m you are in the Holywell Bay Holiday Holiday Park which includes a Nisa Local shop which in season has an off liscence, news and magazines,chillled foods, frozen foods, groceries, chillled drinks and perhaps most importantly ice cream.
-From here follow the footpath towards Cubert and Ellanglaze and enjoy the delightful sandy wooded path with babbling steram alongside.
+Turn left and within 200m you are in the Holywell Bay Holiday Holiday Park which includes a Nisa Local shop which in season has an off licence, news and magazines, chillled foods, frozen foods, groceries, chillled drinks and perhaps most importantly ice cream.
+From here follow the footpath towards Cubert and Ellenglaze and enjoy the delightful sandy wooded path with babbling steram alongside.
 Keep going for about 20 minutes and you arrive at the Smugglers Den Inn.
 Here you will find local ales along with old pub charm, a real treat.